 We test goodwill for impairment annually, or more frequently if events or changes in circumstances indicate that the asset may be impaired.
 Our annual impairment test of goodwill may be completed through a qualitative assessment to determine if the fair value of the reporting unit is more likely than not greater than the carrying amount.
 If we elect to bypass the qualitative assessment for any reporting units, or if a qualitative assessment indicates it is more likely than not that the estimated carrying value of a reporting unit exceeds its fair value, we perform a two-step quantitative goodwill impairment test.
 Under the first step, the fair value of the reporting unit is compared with its carrying value (including goodwill).
-If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment test, if necessary, requires the estimation of the fair value for the assets and liabilities of a reporting unit in order to calculate the implied fair value of the reporting unit's goodwill.
+If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and we must perform step two of the impairment test (measurement).
+Step two of the impairment test, if necessary, requires the estimation of the fair value for the assets and liabilities of a reporting unit in order to calculate the implied fair value of the reporting unit's goodwill.
 Under step two, an impairment loss is recognized to the extent the carrying amount of the reporting unit's goodwill exceeds the implied fair value of goodwill.
-The fair value of the reporting unit's goodwill exceeds the implied fair value of goodwill.
-The fair value of the reporting unit's goodwill exceeds the implied fair value of goodwill.
-The fair value of the reporting unit is determined by management and is based on the results of (1) estimates we made regarding the present value of the reporting units based on a comparison and correlation of the Company and other similar companies (the "market approach").
+The fair value of the reporting unit is determined by management and is based on the results of (1) estimates we made regarding the present value of the anticipated cash flows associated with each reporting unit (the "income approach") and (2) the indicated value of the reporting units based on a comparison and correlation of the Company and other similar companies (the "market approach").